Axway/mft-convert/content/en/docs/TransferCFT/Protocols_start_here/_index.md

 title: "Networks and protocols"
 linkTitle: "Networks and protocols"
 weight: 90
---- ## File transfer protocols
+---## File transfer protocols

 A file transfer protocol is
-a set of rules governing connections and file- based data interchange between remote sites.
+a set of rules governing connections and file-based data interchange between remote sites.
 The sequence of connection messages, file selection, data transfer, synchronization points and disconnect requests must be defined and recognized by both Partners.